Average credit card APR

 Scoring a lower APR generally requires excellent credit.
 But if you don’t fall into that category, there are still a few ways you can get into your lender’s good graces.
 If you don’t automatically qualify for a lower APR, here are a few steps you can consider taking.

-- Improve your credit score: Chipping away at your balances and consistently making payments on time can help you boost your score and qualify for a lower APR.
+- Improve your credit score.
+Chipping away at your balances and consistently making payments on time can help you boost your score and qualify for a lower APR.

-- Negotiate with your issuer: Asking for a lower APR can go a long way if you don’t already qualify for one.
+- Negotiate with your issuer.
+Asking for a lower APR can go a long way if you don’t already qualify for one.
 Call your credit card issuer and ask.
 It might agree to lower your interest rate in order to keep you as a customer.

 Credit card interest rate FAQs

-- Which cards tend to offer the lowest APR?
 Here are a few of our recommendations for the best low-interest credit cards from our partners.